deckhouse/deckhouse/docs/site/pages/guides/PRODUCTION.md

 In high-load clusters, where many alerts are generated and many metrics are collected, we recommend allocating dedicated nodes for monitoring.
 If not, monitoring components will be deployed to [system nodes](#system-nodes).

+When allocating monitoring nodes, it is important to allocate fast disks to them.
 You can do so by providing a dedicated `storageClass` on fast disks for all Deckhouse components (global parameter [storageClass](/documentation/v1/deckhouse-configure-global.html#parameters-storageclass)) or allocate a dedicated `storageClass` to monitoring components only ([storageClass](/documentation/v1/modules/300-prometheus/configuration.html#parameters-storageclass) and [longtermStorageClass](/documentation/v1/modules/300-prometheus/configuration.html#parameters-longtermstorageclass) parameters of the `prometheus` module).

 ### System nodes